 (Did you wince a little?
 It’s okay.
 We all have expressions we tend to overuse.)

 Becca and I created The Emotion Thesaurus to help writers brainstorm unique ways to show any emotion, but having lists of body language, thoughts, visceral sensations and vocal cues is really just the starting gate.
-Each idea we provide needs to be tailored to a character if it is to become an authentic portrayal of their most honest feelings.
+Each idea we provide needs to be tailored to a character for it to become an authentic portrayal of their most honest feelings.

 And here lies the biggest reason why emotion fails to draw readers in: the writer hasn’t gotten to know their character well enough to create tailored responses.

 We are all individuals, right?
 What makes us anxious, happy, jealous, etc. may be different, but even if an event triggered the same emotion for all of us, our reactions would still be unique.
 Put us both in a hospital waiting room as a loved one undergoes a risky surgery, for example.
 I might be a pacer, unable to sit still.
-I might go to the reception counter several times to ask questions they can’t answer, constantly text my family to keep them in the loop, and then discovering my phone battery has entered single digits, be unable to control the shrillness of my voice as I beg staff to use a hospital charger.
+I might go to the reception counter several times to ask questions they can’t answer, constantly text my family to keep them in the loop, and then discover my phone battery has entered single digits, be unable to control the shrillness of my voice as I beg staff to use a hospital charger.
 You, on the other hand, might sit and not move, not for hours, frozen in time.
 Only your fingers are active, mercilessly picking at your cuticles until they bleed, completely unaware of the damage you’re doing to them.

 Like us, our characters will have their own way of processing emotion, and to understand what that will look like, we need to know more about who they are.

-The people and situations from a character’s past will influence their behavior and who they ultimately became.
+The people and situations from a character’s past will influence their behavior and who they ultimately become.
 A nurturing grandfather may have taught patience and encouraged the character to think things through before making decisions.
 A high-achieving parent might have instilled the idea that fortune favors the bold, and any action is better than none.
 Imprints are powerful.
 Think about who was influential in your character’s life, and how their worldview, beliefs, values (or lack) may have shaped your character.

 People have survival instincts, and your character will, too.
 Hardwired to watch for danger, experience informs your character, helping them spot potential problems as they go through life.
 Bad experiences may have made your character risk-adverse, and good ones, the opposite.
 Do you know how past positive and negative interactions steer them now?
 Do they invest their time, money, and hearts freely…or utterly refuse to?